 If agent is started with the agent wrapper, by default, the agent tries to connect to the server 1440 times, or until it’s successful.
 You can change this value by going to

 $BAMBOO_AGENT_HOME/conf/wrapper.conf and modifying the

-If agent isn't started with the agent wrapper, it will try to transmit results 10 times with 5-minute intervals, and then terminate if not successful.
+If agent it not started with the agent wrapper, it will try to transmit results 10 times with 5-minute intervals, and then terminate if not successful.
 However, if manually restarted, the agent will go into the ‘retry’ loop again provided the result is not removed from the disk.

-It is important to understand that guaranteed recovery will work only if the build process is able to finish its work.
+It is important to understand that this improved build resiliency to server failures will work only if the build process can be finished.
 Bamboo will not be able to finish the build if:

 a child process is failing or stopped

 an agents process is stopped while the build is running

 a resource required for build process is unavailable (this includes resources provided by the Bamboo server, like REST endpoints and artifacts from other builds)

 a build is failing because of intermittent infrastructure problems